Structure of the documentation

 - The customer address.

 - Which articles should be sent to the customer.

 The order object is referred to as a "sales order" in many systems.

 The customer defines the end-customer (or consignee) who will receive an order.
 A customer mainly contains address information.

 Most integrations will not need to make a separate call to ProcessCustomer.
 Instead, the customer information can be included in the call to ProcessOrder.
 This way you can create both the order and customer using a single request.

 The inventory describes which articles are in stock.
 See more in this separate article.

-The purpose of an inorder is to pre-advise arrival of goods to the warehouse.
-An inorder genereally contains a planned indate and how many of each article are planned to arrive.
+The purpose of an inorder is to pre-advice arrival of goods to the warehouse.
+An inorder generally contains a planned inbound date and how many of each article are planned to arrive.

 Inorders are also referred to as purchase orders in some other systems.

 A return order can be used if a return is known in advance.
 The external system may create a return order using the ProcessReturnOrder function.
 The warehouse receives the goods and reports this on the return order.
 The external system then reads the result using the GetReturnOrdersByQuery function.